yusi1/my_dotfiles/README.md

 These are my dotfiles for different applications that I use on my setup, I don't like bloat, I like simplicity and not having applications that are bloated and take up a lot of ram.

 ### (For people other than me):
 I would review my dotfiles if you want to add them to your setup, do some research of course and read the config files too for the comments.
-Please don't expect my config to be the "default" config for you, it's tailored to what I like and might not be what you want, I do suggest editing it to how you want.
+Please don't expect my config to be the "default" config for you, it's tailored to what I like and might not be what you want.
 Edit some stuff if you want, they aren't copyrighted or anything.
 But I encourage anyone to skim through the dotfiles and even suggest some improvements to my config files if they want.